Three Kinds of Life

 John 3:34

-The Father gives this life to the Son, and the Son gives it to whom He will.
+So the Father gives this life to the Son, and the Son gives it to whom He will.

 There are three Greek words all translated as 'life' in English Bible versions.
 They are, transliterated, bios, psuche, and zoe.
 They represent, loosely, biological life, the life of the soul, and the life of God, respectively.
 This is how the words are most often used in the Bible.
 We can see that the English words 'biology' and 'psychology' are derived from the first two.
 Bios represents the physical processes of life.
 Bios is impressive enough as far as it goes.
 When I look at a well-used guitar, someone has maybe played it regularly for decades.
 It is worn, the fretboard has hollows, the frets are grooved, the finish is eroded.
 Yet the fingers of the musician are just fine.
 Bios did that, the callouses may be there but the skin cells are renewed continually.
 The guitar may be great but it is really just dead matter.
 Psuche represents the functions of mind and emotions.
-The mind is complex, nuanced, multi-facetted, different for each person.
-It may be fragile and delicate.
+The human mind is complex, nuanced, multi-facetted, different for each person.
+It is creative, it can imagine, it may be fragile and delicate.

 When we become believers, we cross over into this zoe aioneos.
 It is perpetual, it is not subject to birth or death, although we are born again into it from our natural life.